anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Once the Registrar-Agent has acquired the following three bootstrapping artifacts, it can supply them to the pledge starting with the Voucher':

 * Voucher': voucher countersigned by the registrar (from MASA via Registrar)
-* Enroll-Resp: pledge LDevID certificate (from Key Infrastructure via registrar)
+* Enroll-Resp: pledge EE certificate signed by the domain owner (from Key Infrastructure via registrar)
 * caCerts: domain trust anchors (from Key Infrastructure via Registrar)

 Reconnecting to the pledge might require to re-discover the pledge as described in {{discovery_uc2_ppa}}.